Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Ablation Study

 \subsection{Forecasting components}

 We constructed a hierarchical search space in Section~\ref{sec:searchspacedesign}.
 Here, we will show the efficiency of each component.
-We provide the following variations: \begin{itemize} \item Flat Only.
-This variation only contains the $\FlatNet$ in the search space. \item Seq ONly.
+We provide the following variations: \begin{itemize} \item \Ourname{} CV.
+This variation has the same architecture as ~\Ourname{}.
+However, the training validation dataset splits strategy during its search phase is 5-fold cross-validation instead of the holdout strategy described in Section~\ref{sec:search_strategy} \item Flat Only.
+This variation only contains the $\FlatNet$ in the search space. \item Seq Only.
 This variation only contains the $\SeqNet$ in the search space. \item Parallel.
 This variation is similar to our approach.
-However, the $\SeqNet$ receives only feature variables instead of the output of the $\FlatNet$ \item No Weights.
+However, the $\SeqNet$ receives only feature variables instead of the output of the $\FlatNet$ \item Concat Seq First.
+This variation first feeds the input data to the $\SeqNet$ and then the output of $\SeqNet$ is fed to the $\FlatNet$ \item No Weights.
 This variation removed the weighted sum approach described in Section ~\ref{sec:macro_level} \end{itemize}

-The result is shown in Table ~\ref{tab:res_ablation_components}.
+The result is shown in Table~\ref {tab:res_ablation_components}.
+Despite that \Ourname{} CV achieves nearly the same performance on some datasets, such as ECL, ETTm2, Exchange, and Weather, there is still a performance gap between ~\Ourname{} Holdout (i.e., ~\Ourname{} in the table) and ~\Ourname{} CV on the other datasets.
 The Parallel approach is slightly worse than \Ourname{} on many datasets.
 However, there is a huge gap between Parallel and \Ourname{} on the Traffic dataset.
 While the Flat Only approach is generally worse than \Ourname{} on the ETT datasets.
 Overall, we show that the architectural design of \Ourname{} generally provides us with architectures that are robust across many datasets.